WAC Clearinghouse Writing Guide

 Choosing and Refining Topics

 When we are given a choice of topics to write on, or are asked to come up with our own topic ideas, we must always make choices that appeal to our own interests, curiosity, and current knowledge.
-If you decide to write an essay on same sex marriage, for instance, it is obvious that you should make that decision because you are interested in the issue, know something about it already, and/or would like to know more about it.
+If you decided to write an essay on the Affordable Care Act, for instance, you should make that decision because you are either interested in the issue, know something about it already, and/or would like to know more about it.
 However, because we rarely write solely for our own satisfaction, we must consider matters other than our own interests as we choose topics.
+You don’t always have to say something completely new and novel, but you do need a topic you can be confident about supporting, arguing, and researching on.
+Both interest and expandability are key factors in such a topic.

 A Definition of a Topic